acoppes/acoppes/site/_drafts/ldjam52.markdown

     <span>Exploring the dunes of Arrakis.</span>
 </div>

-When I first read the jam’s theme, **"Harvest"**, the first thing that came to my mind was Dune 2, the 1992 PC game.
-I played a lot that game when I was young and I remember it with fondness.
-One of the first things I recall was the feeling of anxiety when the Sand Worm was coming to get your harvester, one of the most important units of the game, and you had to manage to save it.
+When I read the jam’s theme, **"Harvest"**, the first thing that came to my mind was Dune 2, the 1992 PC game.
+I played a lot of that game when I was young and I remember it with fondness.
+One of the things I recall is the feeling of anxiety when the Sand Worm was coming to get your harvester and you had to manage to save it while fighting in other fronts.

 I decided to create a game around that feeling.

-At first I wasn’t sure if I wanted to give the player the power of the Shai-Hulud and the game was going to be about hunting units or the other way around, you are the harvester escaping the Sand God.
+Have to admit thought that at first I wasn’t sure if I wanted to give the player the power of the Shai-Hulud and the game was going to be about hunting units or the other way around, you are the Harvester escaping the Sand Worm.
 I decided to go for the second just because the game was more clear in my mind and more related with the feeling I wanted to give to the player.

-Basically, in the game you control a Harvester and have to harvest Spice, at some point a Sand Worm tries to eat you and you have to escape and repeat until you harvest enough spice or until you get eaten.
+Basically, in the game you control a Harvester and have to harvest Spice, at some point a Sand Worm tries to eat you and you have to escape and repeat that cycle until you harvest enough spice or until you get eaten.

 ### General

 One thing I like in all my projects is to create different scenes to work on new things in isolation and start small each time.
 Initially the scene contains a visual mockup of what I want to create or implement and and later I start adding different test cases that allow me to complete what I want.
 These test cases are normally root objects that I enable or disable in order to work on an specific thing.

-For example, when starting working on how the wheels projection on the terrain (more on that later) I created a scene named WheelTerrainPositioning.
+For example, when starting working on how the wheels projection on the terrain (more on that later) I created a scene named WheelTerrainPositioning and inside it there are multiple root objects with the test cases.

 <div class="post-image">
     <a href="/assets/ldjam52-mockup-scenes.png"><img src="/assets/ldjam52-mockup-scenes.png" /></a>